 First Aid is available at the festival information booth, located on Houston Street.
 Staff is equipped to handle minor injuries, accidents and other emergencies.
 An emergency service vehicle will be on site to handle any other medical emergencies.

 When you enter, photography, audio, and video recording may occur.
 By entering the event premises, you consent to being photographed, and Park District use of festival images.

 Mind your butts!
 Cigarette butts can start fires that endanger us all.
 Please extinguish and deposit your butts in the trash.
-Smoking is also prohibited underneath the Main Beer Tent.
+Smoking and vaping is also prohibited underneath the Main Beer Tent.